 - Generally, copyright protects original expression such as words, images, video, artwork, etc. It does not protect facts and ideas, although it may protect the original words or images used to describe an idea.
 Copyright also doesn’t protect things like names, titles, and slogans; however, another legal right called a trademark might protect those.

 Learn more about Facebook and copyright by reading “How Stock Photos Can’t Be Used on Facebook.”

 The term ‘public domain’ is misunderstood.
 Since the birth of the internet, people are confusing the legal definition of public domain and public.
 Public domain refers to books, photos, and written work that have fallen into a status where the copyright has expired.

 Copyright and Intellectual Property laws have been a great debate so far and will continue to be a discussion in the years to come.
 If you find a photo on Facebook and really want to use it, ask.
 Send a direct message to the Facebook user who posted the photo and request permission.
 If permission is not granted, it’s simple, you can not use it.
 If it is granted, obtain the permission in writing and pay for the use.
 After all, it is a friendly thing to do.

 We would be remiss if we didn’t tell you more about Stock Photo Secrets 99club, and how affordable the stock photos are.
 For $99 you get 200 XXL downloads of royalty free images, vectors, and premium fonts, which is only $0.49 an image!
-The 99club fits any budget, especially if you are a small business who has thought about using someone else’s content.
+The 99club fits any budget, especially if you are a small business that has thought about using someone else’s content.
 Let us save you some time and frustration by joining Stock Photo Secrets.